NathanaelGo/the-halcyon-cradle/Places/1. Worlds/Ilios.md

 Halcyon is the worlds true name.

 Current Date: 8327 AL
+The Gnosisian’s golden age was marked by the beginning of the Aeon of Light.

 Birthing [[Seraphim]] is the purpose of the world [[Hekate's Hymns]] have affected Ilios for about 100,000 years.